Unidata/tds/docs/src/public/userguide/pages/tds_tutorial/ncml/BasicNcmlExamples.md

 The second dataset is gridded output from the [Weather Research and Forecasting (WRF)](https://www.mmm.ucar.edu/weather-research-and-forecasting-model){:target="_blank"} model, a very popular atmospheric model among educators and researchers.
 Our goal will be to make this file [CF compliant](https://cfconventions.org/){:target="_blank"}.

-## Example 1: Remote Grid File (unknown)
+## Example 1: Remote Grid File (Unknown)

-In this example, we will use NcML to modify a `remote' dataset to fix it enough to work with viewers that can read "Grids" FeatureTypes (e.g., [IDV](https://www.unidata.ucar.edu/software/idv/){:target="_blank"}).
+In this example, we will use NcML to modify a 'remote' dataset to fix it enough to work with viewers that can read "Grids" FeatureTypes (e.g., [IDV](https://www.unidata.ucar.edu/software/idv/){:target="_blank"}).

 1. Add the following to your `catalog.xml` file and restart Tomcat: